themanuca/themanuca/README.md

 ## Sergio Manoel

-#### I'm from Brazil ✨ I'm an Information System student :computer: at the moment I'm learning Javascript e Laravel
+#### I'm from Brazil ✨ I'm an Information System student :computer: at the moment I'm learning Javascript e PHP

 ##
 #### 🌎Always looking for knowledge and challenges🐱‍💻